-Since 2008, Food First has been supporting farmer-led restoration of critical pollinator habitat in central Mexico.1 With rising concern over the collapse of honeybee populations linked to chemicals used in industrial agriculture, integrated grassroots efforts that link sustainable agriculture, conservation and farmer livelihoods are urgently needed.
+Since 2008, Food First has been supporting farmer-led restoration of critical pollinator habitat in central Mexico.[1.
+CS Fund provided support to Food First to assist RICDA in the Pollinator Project from 2008 to 2013.]
+With rising concern over the collapse of honeybee populations linked to chemicals used in industrial agriculture, integrated grassroots efforts that link sustainable agriculture, conservation and farmer livelihoods are urgently needed.

 This project is an initiative of RICDA—The Indigenous Farmers Agroecology Network of Mexico.
 Indigenous Nahuatl and Totonaco farmers from the Sierra Norte of Puebla have allied with small farmers in the Central Mexican states of Guerrero and Tlaxcala to conserve soil, water and biodiversity as they restore pollinators to hundreds of acres of smallholder farmland.
 They work with nature—and with each other.
 There are good reasons why.